oshiomah1/TB_RNA_Seq/README.md

-## TB_RNA_Seq
+# TB_RNA_Seq: Merging Datasets + Decision Trees

-#There are three R scripts in this project
+## There are three R scripts in this project

-# case_decision_tree.R: Assigns individuals as cases or other based on initial self-report  and clinical syptoms and verified with current medical data
+#### case_decision_tree.R: Assigns individuals as cases or other based on initial self-report and clinical syptoms and verified with current medical data

-# control_decision_tree.R :Assigns individuals as controls based onn PRIOR medical records.
-Searches a wide range of varaibles for TB evidienve in their lifetime
+#### control_decision_tree.R :Assigns individuals as controls based on PRIOR medical records.
+Searches a wide range of variables for TB evidence in their lifetime

-# updated_data_merge.R: It merges the smaller RNA seq study with the larger GWAS study using  fuzzy name matching, saliva barcodes and manu8al matching.
+#### updated_data_merge.R: It merges the smaller RNA seq study with the larger GWAS study using fuzzy name matching, saliva barcodes and manual matching.
 It automatically calls case_decision_tree.R and control_decision_tree.R

+*#to do: make another script from updated data_merge to check for missing demographic data*